Inspections

 BSEE

-OCS has reported 789 confirmed cases with 44 cases confirmed in the last 14 days.
-166 personnel are PUI in last 14 days from 26 facilities.
-Total cases are from 121 unique facilities, 94 are production facilities and 27 are well operations.
-This represents 18 percent of GOM OCS manned facilities.
-The total cases are from 26 unique operators.
-There have been no COVID-19 related fatalities offshore in the Gulf of
+OCS has reported 2,544 confirmed cases with 18 cases confirmed in the last 14 days.
+30 personnel are PUI in last 14 days.
+Total cases are from 204 unique facilities, 167 are production facilities and 37 are well operations.
+This represents 30 percent of GOM OCS manned facilities.
+The total cases are from 31 unique operators.
+There have been four COVID-19 related fatalities offshore in the Gulf of

 Mexico.